IonasSoftwareLtd/seraphin-www/content/legal/privacy.md

 1. This privacy policy applies to the Seraphin Wireless Monitoring portal as well as the Serpahin website on which this policy is published.

-2. If you have any questions regarding this privacy policy please contact the Administrator, in particular via e-mail to: contact@ionas.co.uk in the subject line of the message writing "privacy policy" or in writing to the address in Glasgow, at 20 Summerfield Cottages, G14 0RB, Scotland, UK.
+2. If you have any questions regarding this privacy policy please contact the Administrator, in particular via e-mail to: contact@ionas.co.uk in the subject line of the message writing "privacy policy" or in writing to the address in Glasgow, at 34 Craggan Drive, G14 0EW, Scotland, UK.